NickAger/nickager.github.io/_posts/2016-04-25-updating-objective-c-library-for-swift.md

 ## Unmodified Swift Import

 First lets look at the way Swift imports the unmodified Objective-C library.
-The library contains over forty methods, for the sake of brevity I'll focus on two which are representative of the less-than-ideal initial API the library presents to Swift.
+The library contains over forty methods; for the sake of brevity I'll focus on two which are representative of the less-than-ideal initial API the library presents to Swift.
 The first method:

 ```swift
 func mainOfOldString(text1: String!, andNewString text2: String!) -> NSMutableArray!